expo/expo/docs/pages/versions/unversioned/sdk/location.md

 #### Returns

-Returns a promise resolving to an object representing [LocationObject](#locationobject) type or `null` if it's not available or doesn't match given requirements such as maximum age or required accuracy.
+Returns a promise resolving to an object of type [LocationObject](#locationobject) or `null` if it's not available or doesn't match given requirements such as maximum age or required accuracy.

 ### `Location.getCurrentPositionAsync(options)`